College Bulletin 2024-2025

 BIOL 141.
 Genome Regulation Research This advanced research course will explore mechanisms including gene expression, nuclear structure and epigenetic regulation, with a focus on the regulatory roles of noncoding RNAs.
 Students will work in small groups to develop and test their own hypothesis-driven research questions in the laboratory, which will be supplemented with relevant primary literature discussion.
 Students will gain hands-on experience with analysis of large genomic datasets.
 No previous independent research or coding experience is required.

-Spring 2025: This course is being offered in conjunction with BIOL 111 .
+This course may be offered in conjunction with BIOL 111 .
 Students may choose to take one or both courses concurrently.

-Prerequisite: BIOL 010 , any Group I Intermediate Course, BIOL 024 , or BIOL 025 with permission of the instructor.
+Prerequisite: BIOL 010 , any Group I Intermediate Course, or BIOL 024 , or BIOL 025 with permission of the instructor.
 Natural Sciences and Engineering.
 1 Credit.
-Spring 2025.
-Carone.

 Access the class schedule to search for sections.